moskytw/mosql/README.rst

 The main features:

 1. Easy-to-learn --- Everything is just plain data structure or SQL keyword.
+See `The SQL Builders`_.
 2. Convenient    --- It makes result set more easy to use.
+See `The Model of Result Set`_.
 3. Secure        --- It prevents the SQL injection from both identifier and value.
 4. Faster        --- It just builds the SQLs from Python's data structure and